mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployments.md

 - If an environment is truly a "base precursor", then the only inputs would be some configuration that denotes whatever root credentials and setup information are necessary to produce that dependency.
 - If an environment is some subsequent configuration atop a base precursor (examples might be "development environments in each AWS region"), then it will refer to the output identifier of its base precursor as a dependency.
 These would be called "factory bases".
 - If an environment is the _setup_ for an environment that will host an application, it will be called an "application base".
 This might include seeded data and specific forms of access and values.
 Its dependency would be a non-empty list of factory bases.
 It is expected that a given application base contains the entirety of necessary resources to run some version of the application.
 - Applications are referred to as "application deployments".
-They refer to some identifier of a single artifact that understands how to determine which application base the candidate application is meant to reside in, as well as any additional resources that are application-specific.<br/>Application deployments are specified by a unique identifier, and they contain an attribute that is their [version](definitions.md#version).
+They refer to some identifier of a single artifact that understands how to determine which application base the candidate application is meant to reside in, as well as any additional resources that are application-specific.<br/>Application deployments are specified by a unique identifier, and they contain an attribute that is their [[version]].

 ## Types of Deployment